gandreadis/markdown-word-count/README.md

 ./mwc.py myfile.md
 ```

-If that doesn't work, use:
+If that doesn't work, explicitely pass the program to Python:

 ```
-python3 mwc.py myfile.md
+python mwc.py myfile.md
 ```

+If this doesn't work, try `python3` instead of `python`.

 ## ⛏ Development